 Now, if you’re using reply all to cover your butt due to a toxic culture, that’s a whole different problem that this article can’t solve.

-Emails that are full of errors will damage your professional credibility.
+Emails that are full of errors will damage your credibility.
 Slow down, take a breath, and re-read your emails before hitting Send.

 7. Avoid Angry Mail

 I’ve written and sent a few emails when I’ve been angry.
 Each one ranks high on my list of least professional moments during my 25-year career.

 When you’re angry, take a step back.
 Don’t respond right away.